Skip to content

 Choose Ahrefs if you are an SEO agency, oversee multiple client sites, or require more complex competitive intelligence.
 The all-in-one platform deals with everything from technical audits to content research.

-Consider what your monthly search volume requirements are.
+Consider what your monthly requirements are.
 Heavy users must also be aware that KWFinder has a maximum number of searches per day, unlike Ahrefs, which includes an unlimited number of searches in their paid plans.

 Your content strategy is important as well.
 If you write a few articles a week that focus on particular keywords, then KWFinder has everything you’ll require.
-If you have ongoing, extensive campaigns across multiple subject areas and need to continuously monitor competitive information then you probably want Ahrefs.

 Budget is huge.
 KWFinder is a little more budget friendly at $46/month.
 Ahrefs actually begins at $129, so you just need to rationalize it with client revenue or business growth.